Hardknott Pass

 How hard is Hardknott Pass?

 It’s one of the hardest and most epic climbs you can ride on two wheels.
-The road becomes especially dangerous for the brakes on a couple of particularly steep turns and it’s one of the most challenging sections of road in England.
+The road becomes especially dangerous for the brakes on a couple of particularly steep turns, and it’s one of the most challenging sections of road in England.
 It’s said to be the steepest road in England with a gradient of 1 in 3 (about 33%).
 Even the very best cyclists are at their limit on gradients like that.
 The descents are pretty tricky too – check your brake blocks before riding.
-Also, it is so steep, cars and larger vehicles can really struggle.
+Also, it is so steep; cars and larger vehicles can really struggle.
 A cattle grid at the start sucks any speed you may have had, before the road kicks up with an extremely steep opening ramp.
-There’s some respite for a few hundred metres and then it’s into the switchbacks which measure over 30 percent on the apex.
-If you survive that it’s a grind to the top with most of the last 800m between 20-25 percent.
+There’s some respite for a few hundred meters, and then it’s into the switchbacks which measure over 30 percent on the apex.
+If you survive that, it’s a grind to the top with most of the last 800m between 20-25 percent.
 At the top, it’s worth stopping to have a look behind you – it’s hard to believe what you have just climbed.